 And not just books in your genre, either.
 Read about story structure and what makes a good book.
 Read about the art of writing (although see point 7 here, too) and keep improving all the time.
-On the marketing front, read ‘Write, Publish, Repeat’ by Johnny B Truant and Sean Platt for everything I want to say in this article but don’t have room for.
+On the marketing front, read ‘Write, Publish, Repeat’ by Johnny B Truant and Sean Platt for all the self-publishing tips I want to share in this article but don’t have room for.
 Also read Nick Stephenson’s books on publishing and marketing, and take a look at Mark Dawson’s Facebook course.
 Do them in that order, too, as they focus on different stages of the publishing process.

 Forget ‘creative writing’ courses